rikzanx/awesome-indonesia-repo/README.md

 - [ImageEffectFilter](https://github.com/mnafian/ImageEffectFilter) - Android image filter processing sample using layer drawable and effect factory android.
 - [React Native Credit Card](https://github.com/sonnylazuardi/react-native-credit-card) - React native credit card display component.
 - [Android Color Picker](https://github.com/yukuku/ambilwarna) - To customize the color of some background, text, or maybe for a painting application where the user can select different colors for painting or filling.
+- [ImagePicker](https://github.com/esafirm/android-image-picker) - A configureable library to select image from gallery and camera without the hassle

 ## Books